IRI-UW-Bioinformatics/flu-ngs/README.md

 ...
 ```

-Specify sample names in a file called `config.json`.
+Specify sample names in a file called `config.json` in the root directory.

 ```
 {